aleblauw/M5StickC/README.md

 # M5StickC
 ## M5StickC Projects

-### DHT22

-This is the M5StickC with the DHT22 temperature and humidity sensor.
-Replace URL, TOKEN, SSID and matching password

 ### DS18B20

 This is the M5StickC with the DS18B20 temperature sensor.
 Replace URL, TOKEN, SSID and matching password in config.h